-The IRS has finalized regulations that affect how business owners can deduct repairs and improvements to business property.
-(IRS Reg. §1.168(i)-8.)
-Under the new rules, when building owners dispose of a building's structural components, such as a roof, HVAC unit, or windows, they can choose between two different methods of depreciation: They can either continue to depreciate the cost of the replaced component, or they can fully deduct the unrecovered cost of the component in the year it is replaced.
+Complex IRS regulations give owners of apartment buildings and other commercial structures two options when they dispose of a building's structural components, such as a roof, HVAC unit, or windows: They can either continue to depreciate the cost of the replaced component, or they can fully deduct the unrecovered cost of the component in the year it is replaced.
 (IRS Reg. §1.168(i)-8.)

-Under the old rules, if you replaced a component, such as an old roof with a new roof, you would depreciate the cost of the new roof.
+Prior to these IRS repair rules that went into effect in 2014, if you replaced a building component, such as an old roof with a new roof, you would depreciate the cost of the new roof.
 But, you also had to go on depreciating the building components you replaced along with the rest of the original structure.
-This meant that, in effect, you could end up depreciating two or more roofs at the same time!
+This meant that, in effect, you could end up depreciating two or more roofs at the same time.

-The building owner need to do nothing to select option 1.
+The building owner does not need to do anything to select option 1.
 The component continues to be depreciated along with the rest of the building.

 Option 2 is chosen by making a “partial disposition election” on the owner’s tax return.
 In this event, the adjusted basis (original basis minus depreciation taken) of the retired component is deducted that tax year.
 In addition, the building owner must depreciate the cost of the replacement component, even if it might have otherwise been currently deductible as a repair under the IRS’s repair regulations.
 This election must be made on a timely filed return including extensions in the taxable year in which the disposition occurs.
 No formal election statement is required.
 The taxpayer simply reports the loss on the disposed portion of the asset on his or her return.